CrewAI runtime authorization

 CrewAI orchestrates teams of specialized agents with distinct roles.
 But "role" is a prompt concept, not an enforcement mechanism.
-Any agent can call any tool it's given access to, and delegation lets a manager hand tasks to workers without scoping which tools the delegated agent can use.
-There is no runtime check that the Researcher stays read-only or the Writer doesn't access payment tools.
+An agent can call tools it is given access to, and delegation lets a manager hand tasks to workers without scoping which tools the delegated agent can use.
+There is no runtime check that the Researcher stays read-only or the Writer has no payment-tool access.

 Agent "roles" are prompt strings, not access control.
-A Researcher agent with access to a delete tool will use it if the LLM decides to.
-Roles don't constrain tools.
+A Researcher agent with access to a delete tool can use it if the LLM decides to.
+Roles do not constrain tools.

 When a manager delegates to a worker, the worker inherits tool access without scoping.
 Delegation becomes a privilege escalation vector.